 Using Ben’s Bees Fondant is simple, and there is no need for any extra equipment like frame feeders to feed the bees the sugary substance.
 It can simply be placed under the lid or on top of the frames.
 As sugar syrup is in a liquid form it is likely to ferment which can give the bees dysentery and even make the colony sick.

-Ben’s Bees Fondant comes in 15kg buckets which is usually more than enough to get a colony through winter.
-Whilst this mixture is more expensive than sugar, no preparation is required, no equipment is needed and only two to three large feeds in autumn is enough to assure your colony will make it through the upcoming winter happy, healthy and productive.
+Ben’s Bees Fondant comes in 2kg bags, 7kg buckets or 15kg buckets.
+Usually,15kgs is more than enough to get a colony through winter.
+Whilst this mixture is more expensive than sugar, no preparation is required, no equipment is needed and only two to three large feeds in autumn is enough to assure your colony will make it through the upcoming winter, happy, healthy and productive.

 5-year shelf life.
 Use within 6 months of opening.